Where to Wear and NOT Wear Sequins? Your Questions ANSWERED!

 - Jane and Marilyn.
-Two divas
+Two divas (by @ctilburymakeup)

 Think of any piece of apparel, and you’ll find a sequined version.
 The same goes for homeware.
 Sequin blankets, bedspreads, cushions, table runners, table cloths, curtains, lampshades–even the family dog’s collar and coat–have all succumbed to the allure of those tiny pieces of shiny metal (or rather, shiny plastic).

 Now that you can surround, and drape, yourself in sequins, should you?
 Where is it okay to wear that cherished glittery garment?
 Anywhere?
 Well, almost.
 But there are several places wearing sequins would be a social faux pas on the same scale as wearing nothing at all.

 Sometimes, Wearing Something Shimmery is Almost a Necessity